ngrok/ngrok-docs/docs/integrations/svix/webhooks.md

 This guide covers how to use ngrok to integrate your localhost app with Svix by using Webhooks.
-Svix webhooks can be used to notify an external application whenever specific events occur in your Svix account.
+Svix incoming webhooks can be used to notify an external application whenever specific events occur in your Svix account.

 By integrating ngrok with Svix, you can: